-At the same time, the group has completely equipped all its sites with charging stations for company vehicles and those of its employees.
+At the same time, the group has completed the equipment of all its sites with charging stations for company vehicles and those of its employees.

 The group is also studying the various decarbonization options for heavy goods vehicles, as well as all options for reducing greenhouse gas emissions from our operations (increasing the recycling rate of pavements, energy management of buildings, replacement of lighting in tunnels, etc.).